fol2/3DNamePlate/docs/keyhole_hanger_plan.md

 ## Considerations

-- The keyhole depth should not exceed the base thickness.
-A simple assertion can warn the user if `keyhole_depth >= baseheight`.
+- The keyhole recess depth is automatically clamped so it never exceeds the base thickness.
+A warning is printed when this reduction occurs.
 - When only one keyhole is used, consider measuring the weight distribution of the final print and setting `keyhole_balance_offset` accordingly so the plate hangs level.
 The same offset is applied to two-keyhole layouts.